svitlanaf/Doctor_Lookup/README.md

 ## Known Bugs / Limitations

 * _If Bad request error occured the error message is not shown (probably it's a packages problem)._
+* _Not a bug itself ubut it's better to add handling of "undefined" websites._

 ## Support and contact details